 Button Name Purpose Procedure SYSTEM RESET Resets Power.
 This momentary switch Interrupts power to the flow computer to reset it.
 Used if system powered on but non-functional; this attempts a reboot.
 Move the SYSTEM RESET switch either up or down.
 Unit powers off and then restarts.
-Clears memory (SRAM).
+A Clears memory (SRAM).
 The SRAM memory holds current data values and pending alarm messages.
-If unit has unexpectedly stopped operating, you can depress this button on power- up to clear Press and hold the A button.
+If unit has unexpectedly stopped operating, you can depress this button on power- up to clear that information from memory (hard reset).
+Try this if a SYSTEM RESET alone does not work.
+Press and hold the A button.
 While continuing to hold the A button, move the SYSTEM RESET switch either up or down to initiate a reset.
 Release the A button.
 The system clears SRAM during the power up sequence. В Currently undefined None